 When editing permissions, there are two check boxes for each project:

-- The first is for project access, which essentially is a Yes/No value for giving them access to the project.
+- The first is for project access, which essentially is a yes/no value for toggling access to the project.

 - The second depends on the first check box being checked.
-It gives access to the Secure Project Notes of the specific project.
+It gives access to the secure project notes of the project.